Defects at Play: Shaping the Photophysics and Photochemistry of Ice

 UV absorption spectra of crystalline and amorphous ices, as well as of liquid water have been measured by several authors \cite{Onaka_1968,Kerr_1972,Heller_1974,Shibaguchi_1977,Minton_1971,kobayashi1983optical}.
-A common feature of these spectra is the presence of a peak in the range of 8.2-8.7 eV\cite{Kerr_1972,kobayashi1983optical}, preceded by a lower energy tail extending to 6-7.6 eV\cite{Williams_1976,Quickenden_1980,kobayashi1983optical}.
-Interestingly, the absorption of UV photons can trigger a complex set of chemical reactions in the excited state, eventually leading to the creation of radicals such as hydroxyl, in addition to other chemical species including hydrogen peroxide, oxygen and hydrogen gas\cite{matich1993oxygen,YABUSHITA_rev}.
+A common feature of these spectra is the presence of a peak in the range of 8.2-8.7 eV \cite{Kerr_1972,kobayashi1983optical}, preceded by a lower energy tail extending to 6-7.6 eV \cite{Williams_1976,Quickenden_1980,kobayashi1983optical}.
+Interestingly, the absorption of UV photons can trigger a complex set of chemical reactions in the excited state, eventually leading to the creation of radicals such as hydroxyl, in addition to other chemical species including hydrogen peroxide, oxygen and hydrogen gas \cite{matich1993oxygen,YABUSHITA_rev}.

-Quickenden and co-workers showed that UV-irradiation of both crystalline and amorphous ice for several hours leads to two pronounced absorption peaks at 220 nm (5.64 eV) and 260 nm (4.77 eV)\cite{quickenden1985uv,Quickenden1996,matich1993oxygen,langford2000}, much lower in energy than the peak and tail observed after a short time exposure to UV light.
+Quickenden and co-workers showed that UV-irradiation of both crystalline and amorphous ice for several hours leads to two pronounced absorption peaks at 220 nm (5.64 eV) and 260 nm (4.77 eV) \cite{quickenden1985uv,Quickenden1996,matich1993oxygen,langford2000}, much lower in energy than the peak and tail observed after a short time exposure to UV light.
 Emission following absorption at 5.64 eV gives rise to a short-lived fluorescence band at 340 nm (3.65 eV), while emission following absorption at 4.77 eV leads to a longer lived phosphorescence band at 420 nm (2.95 eV).
-Varied candidate photoproducts have been proposed as the source of fluorescence emission by Quickenden \textit{et al.}\cite{quickenden1985uv,matich1993oxygen,langford2000}, including OH radicals and molecular O$_2$.
+Varied candidate photoproducts have been proposed as the source of fluorescence emission by Quickenden \textit{et al.} \cite{quickenden1985uv,matich1993oxygen,langford2000}, including OH radicals and molecular O$_2$.

 However, the mechanism by which photoproducts are generated and their possible role in photoluminescence remain open questions.
-In addition, UV irradiation of ice studied in planetary science has been suggested to result in phase transitions, due to the creation of specific defects in the hydrogen bonded network\cite{Kouchi_2021}.
+In addition, UV irradiation of ice studied in planetary science has been suggested to result in phase transitions, due to the creation of specific defects in the hydrogen bonded network \cite{Kouchi_2021}.
 To date, the precise origin of the electronic and molecular character of the excited state potential energy landscape of ice, the pathways that may give rise to the emission of photons in a broad energy range, and the role of different types of defects, remain largely unexplored.